 Rae Lakes Loop: How to Get 2025 Permits and Plan Your Itinerary

 Most hikers take 4 days to comfortably complete the Rae Lakes Loop.
-Some will add an extra “zero day” in the middle of the trek, lingering by some of the pristine alpine lakes or exploring off-shoot trails in the region, while still other (ambitious) hikers will finish the loop in under 4 days.
-For the sake of the average backpacker, this itinerary details a 4-day trip in the more popular “clockwise” direction.
+Some will add an extra “zero day” in the middle of the trek, lingering by one of the pristine alpine lakes or exploring off-shoot trails, while still other (ambitious) hikers will finish the loop in under 4 days.

 Distance: 41.4 miles